soundasleep/jevon.org/wiki/Improving_the_performance_of_OAW.md

   - Performance
   - Code Snippets
 redirect_from:
-  - "/wiki/improving_the_performance_of_oaw"
-  - "/wiki/Improving The Performance Of Oaw"
-  - "/wiki/improving the performance of oaw"
+  - "/wiki/Improving the performance of OAW"
-  - "/wiki/Improving_The_Performance_Of_Oaw"
 ---

 [openArchitectureWare](openArchitectureWare.md)